Wsh7Ash/WindowsOptimizer/README.md

 2. Check the Windows Event Viewer for errors
 3. Restore from the created restore point if needed
 4. Open an issue on GitHub for support
+5. Check the detailed error messages in the console
+6. Verify system compatibility before optimization

 ## 🔄 Updates